Escapesanddiaries

 I didn’t expect to see the fun and entertaining things like these.
 That being said, I was so amazed-I felt antsy and wanted to try all the rides.

-Preparing for Octoberfest in Munich 2022- the traditional costume
+Preparing for Oktoberfest in Munich 2022 – buying the traditional costume

-If you’re a first-timer living in Munich like me, you’ll most likely need a Drindl costume to attend the festival. n the beginning, I was unsure if I’d get one myself because it was expensive, and I would not wear it daily.
-But the thing is, you’ll most likely need it every Octoberfest yearly. o, why not?
+If you’re a first-timer living in Munich like me, you’ll most likely need a Drindl costume to attend the festival.
+In the beginning, I was unsure if I’d get one myself because it was expensive, and I would not wear it daily.
+But the thing is, you’ll most likely need it every Octoberfest yearly.
+So, why not?

-I bought mine at Allgäu, where my parents-in-law live. e found the shops there offering the best qualities of Drindl costume for women and Tracht for men. the inner top was 59 euro, and the drindl itself was 200. o be prepared to spare some euros for a better quality one that will last a long time.
+I bought mine at Allgäu, where my parents-in-law live. e found the shops there offering the best qualities of Drindl costume for women and Tracht for men.
+The inner top was 59 euro, and the drindl itself was 200.
+So be prepared to spare some euros for a better quality one that will last a long time.

 As the day of Octoberfest in Munich 2022 is coming nearer, I also looked for a nice pair of shoes or sandals to match the outfit.
 But actually, what you probably have at home is the one you need.
 You don’t need to buy a new one, in my opinion.
 Didn’t.
 Found my black sandals perfectly matched with my Drindl on the first day. n the next time we went, I wore my brown boots.